KiwiB0y/antim-theme/README.md

 ### Clone

-Just clone the github repository.
+Just clone the github repository to a folder in your `~/.emacs.d` folder and add the following code to your `init.el` or `.emacs` file to initialize the theme.

-    ;; Add the Antim theme like so
+    ;; Add the Antim theme
     (add-to-list 'custom-theme-load-path "~/.emacs.d/themes")
-    (load-theme 'kiwi t)
+    (load-theme 'antim t)

 ### Melpa